keremceliker/Part1-PersistedNFSVolume-Openshift-Kubernetes/README.md

 I know its a little bit more complicated is the storage class but in Part 2, I'll be conveying in the simplest way how this is configured and used for sure.

+# Part 2 Deeply Technical configuration will be mainly on the air this week !

 # References :

 https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/